hybridink/hybrid.ink/call-for-submissions.md

 title: Call for Submissions
 ---

+Submissions are currently closed, but below is provided our standard call for reference.

 ## Non-fiction
 * 1000-5000 words - longer will be considered based on their merit Opinion or article